BIBB Logo

 To work in an EU state, official proof of professional experience in another EU member state is often required.
 The so-called EU attestation is particularly important in Germany for professions in the crafts and trades sector and in the area of industry and commerce.

-The competent authority for the profession in the home member state grants the EU attestation.
+The competent authority for the profession in the country of origin grants the EU attestation.

 EU Recognition Directive